bimbimprasetyoafif/golang-bot-discord/README.md

 # golang-bot-discord

+## How to use ?

-Change config.json.example to config.json and edit it value depend on your environment
+- Change config.json.example to config.json and edit it value depend on your environment
+- go mod tidy
+- go run main.go